coreos/community/codeofconduct.md

 - Gratuitous or off-topic sexual images or behavior  in spaces where they’re not appropriate.

-- Physical contact and simulated physical contact (eg, like “*hug*” or “back rub”) without consent or after a request to stop.
+- Physical contact and simulated physical contact (eg, a hug or back rub) without consent or after a request to stop.

 - Threats of violence.